evanyang1/project-link-seniors-housing/README.md

 # Project Link - Senior Housing Companion

 A platform connecting senior citizens with potential roommates, fostering intergenerational living arrangements and companionship.
+We hope this platform can also allow people to explore more affordable ways to live.

 ## Features